Fix AI Search Visibility: A Pakistani SME GEO Audit in 15 Minutes

 Content quality alone will not earn citations if AI crawlers cannot access your pages.
 Three technical checks form the GEO audit’s backbone.

 Robots.txt and crawler access.
 Many Pakistani business sites inadvertently block AI crawlers.
-Check your robots.txt file for lines disallowing GPTBot, PerplexityBot, ClaudeBot, or GoogleOther.
-These crawlers need explicit permission to access your high-value content pages.
+Check your robots.txt file for lines disallowing GPTBot, PerplexityBot, ClaudeBot, GoogleOther, or important search crawlers.
+If you intentionally block a crawler, document why; if you block it by accident, fix the rule.
 The AI Labs Audit 2026 AEO checklist documents this as one of the most common — and most easily fixed — visibility blockers.

 Structured data markup.
 Implement JSON-LD schema on your key pages: Article or BlogPosting for content pages, Product for ecommerce listings, FAQPage for FAQ sections, and Organization for your homepage.
 Include datePublished, dateModified, author, and sameAs links to your social profiles.
 Schema does not guarantee citations, but it gives AI engines structured signals about what each page contains and who wrote it.